openebs/openebs/community/README.md

 To dig deeper, please start by having a look at [OpenEBS Architecture](../contribute/design/README.md).

-There's always code that can be clarified and variables or functions that can be renamed or commented and need for more test coverage.
+There's always scope for code to be clarified and variables or functions that can be renamed or commented and need for more test coverage.

 ## Getting Started

-Read the [CONTRIBUTING.md](../CONTRIBUTING.md) will help you get started with:
+Reading the [CONTRIBUTING.md](../CONTRIBUTING.md) will help you get started with:

 ## Issues

 If you have a question about OpenEBS or have a problem using it, please start with the [troubleshooting guide](https://docs.openebs.io/docs/troubleshooting.html).
-If that doesn't answer your questions, or if you think you found a bug, please [file an issue](https://github.com/openebs/openebs/issues).
+If that does not answer your questions, or if you think you found a bug, please [file an issue](https://github.com/openebs/openebs/issues).

 ## Weekly Meeting

 We have weekly contributor meeting every Friday at 10 am Indian Standard Time over [Zoom](https://zoom.us/j/438333946).

-To add this event to your calendar, please send a mail to nisanta.sahoo@openebs.io or use the following [public event link](https://calendar.google.com/calendar/embed?src=openebs%40gmail.com&ctz=Asia%2FCalcutta).
+To add this event to your calendar, please send an email to nisanta.sahoo@openebs.io or use the following [public event link](https://calendar.google.com/calendar/embed?src=openebs%40gmail.com&ctz=Asia%2FCalcutta).

 Map that to your local time with this [timezone table](https://www.google.com/search?q=1000+am+in+ist).